brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 ### And GraalVM enters in the scene...

-After trespassing the first barrier, I was ready for the next boss (the final one?).
-And according to Quarkus.io, it shouldn’t be complicated.
-They aim to simplify native code compilation using their on maven plugin, and they are not lying, even being simplists in the guides, not mentioning the Reflection limitation, to be explained in the following lines.
+After trespassing the first barrier, I was ready for the next boss (the final one?), compiling the project to native code.

+According to Quarkus.io, it shouldn’t be complicated, as they aim to simplify native code compilation using their on maven plugin.
+Even being simplists in their guides, not mentioning the Reflection limitation (explained in the following lines), they are not lying.

-To build the app, you have to run a similar mvn command:
+So, to build the app, you have to run a similar mvn command:

 ```
 mvn clean package -Pnative -Dnative-image.docker-build=true
 ```

 By the way, I was building a containerized native code, that’s why there’s this docker-build arg (they build an optimized app for docker).
-They also provide a dockerfile sample, to follow.
+They also provide a dockerfile sample.

 I thought at this stage that would be enough, but no. After running the build and running the app, I faced an error on Jackson, as reflection is not supported by default on native code.
 It took me a while to understand why, and a bit more to find a way to fix it.